 - 4. Manage Digital Assets: A user should be able to view and manage their Digital Assets registered in the Network. - 5.
 Transaction History: A user should be able to review their transaction history of events and consent actions they participated in from the mobile app. - 6.
 Report a Problem: A user should be able to inspect the details of past transactions they have taken in the Network and be able to report a possible mis-use of their information to their DLBP for resolution. - 7.
 Delete Account: A user should be able to delete their Digital Lockbox and all its contents if they choose to stop using the service. - 8.
 Biometric Authentication and Windows Secure Element: The addition of traditional web browser capabilities complements the mobile app, enabling consumers to access online services faster, such as opening bank accounts or applying for a new credit card online in seconds, with added privacy and security.
 It is important to ensure that the digital identity ecosystem is not limited to only one device (mobile).
-In this case, SecureKey worked with Intel Corporation, to ensure that consumers are able to assert identity information straight from their Intel® CoreTM processor-based desktop or laptop using Intel® Software Guard Extensions (Intel® SGX) technology.
-In this instance it extends the option for consumers to verify their identity directly from a laptop or desktop.
-Intel SGX® adds extra protection and integrity of sensitive code and data without disrupting the ability of legitimate system software to schedule and manage the use of platform resources.
+Through SecureKey's work with Intel Corporation, consumers are able to assert identity information straight from their Intel® CoreTM processor-based desktop or laptop using Intel® Software Guard Extensions (Intel® SGX) technology.
+This extends the option for consumers to verify their identity directly from a laptop or desktop.
+Intel SGX® add extra protections and integrity of sensitive code and data without disrupting the ability of legitimate system software to schedule and manage the use of platform resources.